linus-jansson/school-work/README.md

 # school-work
-This repo includes my school projects and work in programing
+This repo includes my school projects and work in programing related subjects